-The partnership with Save the Children was launched to develop concrete responses to the Training and Social Inclusion area’s objectives, in relation to Fondazione CDP's "Countering educational poverty and early school leaving" and "Strengthening digital education" Action Lines.
+The partnership with Save the Children was launched to develop concrete responses to the Instruction Sector’s objectives and in particular to fight against educational poverty and school drop-out.

 The national health emergency has exacerbated inequalities in material and educational poverty.

 Without targeted and immediate action, there is a real risk that up to 34,000 young people will drop out of school over the next few years.